Arrest report: LVMPD officer strangled girlfriend, threatened to shoot himself in front of her

 Officers were able to place Pike into custody.

-According to the victim, the incident started on Saturday, Nov.
-27, when she told her boyfriend, Pike, that she would not be able to get home early due to work.
+According to the victim, the incident started on Thursday, Nov.
+27, when she told her boyfriend, Pike, that she would not be able to get home early for the holidays due to work.
 When she arrived home, Pike allegedly proceeded to slap and push her.
 The violence continued into the bedroom, where he proceeded to strangle her, causing her to lose consciousness.

 According to the victim, Pike placed her in a body lock with his legs for most of the night and proceeded to blame her for the violence.